 Traditionally the fire of meditation is aimed to burn through the impurities of the mind.
 But understandably at the end of the 75 days of excruciating pain, Sagan was looking for shortcuts.

-So he designed a technique of regression and past life therapy, now called 'ISIS - Inner Space Interactive Sourcing', that works with the blockages of the mind.
+So he designed a technique of regression and past life therapy, now called 'IST - Inner Space Techniques', based on the inner space of meditation, that works with the blockages of the mind.
 It came about when he and two experienced meditator friends locked themselves in his Paris flat for 10 days and pressed points on the body while employing meditation techniques.
 Sagan tells that after three days he started to have vivid experiences of past lives that left him a changed man.
 He no longer had the painful spot in his back but most importantly he was able to experience a depth and peace in meditation unknown to him since then.
 He had broken through an inner wall.

 In his book on Regression: Past Life Therapy for Here and Now Freedom he describes samskaras as blockages that, like a boat with it's anchor down, stop people from moving forward.
 Even if you were to meditate for an hour each day "if the boat is anchored, twenty years later you will still be in the same place".
 The solution is "not only to row, but to get rid of the anchor" (Sagan, 1996, p.58).
 It is only when these blockages are released that true inner freedom and peace can be experienced.
 Of course it's not only in meditation that samskaras are active, but in daily life too.